Meteor (missile): Competition

-The competition commenced formally in June 1995 against a backdrop of government and industrial contacts between the UK, France, and Germany aimed at establishing a common requirement and an industrial consortium.
-Even at this early stage the competition was developing into a straight fight between a European and a US offering.
+The formal competition commenced in June 1995 amid efforts by the UK, France, and Germany to align requirements and establish an industrial consortium.
+Even at this early stage the procurement was developing into a European versus a US contest.

-The US Government agreed to transfer development of the advanced propulsion system to the UK in support of the Hughes bid, although it was not clear how much of the workshare would be European.
-Hughes' initial offering was powered by a variable-flow ducted rocket (VFDR).
-This had been under development by an Atlantic Research Corporation (ARC)/Alliant Techsystems team for ten years but the USAF had no plans at that time to develop an extended range AMRAAM since this could endanger support for the stealthy F-22 Raptor.
-The team had also provided information to BAe who were considering the VFDR as a powerplant for the S225XR, along with systems from Bayern Chemie and Volvo.
+The US Government agreed to transfer development of the advanced propulsion system to the UK in support of the Hughes bid.
+Hughes' initial offering was powered by a variable-flow ducted rocket (VFDR) which had been under development by an Atlantic Research Corporation (ARC)/Alliant Techsystems team, but the USAF had no plans at that time to develop an extended range AMRAAM since this could endanger support for the stealthy F-22 Raptor.
+The team had also provided information to BAe which was considering the VFDR as a powerplant for the S225XR, along with systems from Bayern Chemie and Volvo.
 ARC had discussions with Royal Ordnance, the only UK company with the necessary capability following Rolls-Royce's decision to stop work on ramjets.